PoweringChurch/FinancialLit/README.md

 Pet personality & behavior
 - [ ] Pet AI, include
-  - [ ] States (should be very barebones, ex: moving, none.
+  - [ ] Goals (should be very barebones, ex: moving, none.
 Pet should only ever be busy with 1 task at a time)
   - [x] Statuses (Hungry, dirty, etc.)
     * implemented in a different way than anticipated, still functional. might return to this and change how to it works
   - [ ] Behaviors (Determine what to do and when)